Rosalie Stier Calvert: Washington/Custis relations

 Rosalie was close to her Custis nieces whom she referred to by their married names Mrs. Law, Mrs. Peter and Mrs. Lewis, and she spent a lot of time with Eliza Law, who once lived at Riversdale for almost a year.
 Rosalie kept her Belgian relatives informed about Eliza Law's controversial separation and divorce from her husband, Thomas Law.
 In her letters to her family in Belgium, Rosalie reported that George Washington Parke Custis was building Arlington House, a mansion "that will be seen from all points of Washington," and she also informed them of his marriage to Mary Lee Fitzhugh in 1804.
 When Rosalie Calvert died in 1821, her niece Eleanor Lewis wrote that "I loved her as much as any connection I possessed."

 Death and legacy

 She died on March 13, 1821, according to her physician, "of a general dropsy affecting the whole system", and is buried in a family cemetery north of the mansion.

-Rosalie Calvert was an indefatigable correspondent and a collection of her letters, titled Mistress of Riversdale, The Plantation Letters of Rosalie Stier Calvert, was published by the Johns Hopkins University Press in 1991, edited by Margaret Law Callcott.
+Rosalie Calvert was an indefatigable correspondent.
+A collection of her letters, titled Mistress of Riversdale, The Plantation Letters of Rosalie Stier Calvert, was published by the Johns Hopkins University Press in 1991, edited by Margaret Law Callcott.
 The letters range in date from 1795 to 1821, and illuminate the life of Stier's plantation household during the events leading up to and during the War of 1812.